Misaka10571/joycon2-pc/README.md

 ## Troubleshooting

+**Connection Error / Unable to Connect:**
+Please make sure the controller is powered off.
+After starting the scan, press and hold the pairing button to power it on.
+Once the connection is successful, release the pairing button.

 **Controller stops connecting after multiple attempts:**
 This is a known controller-level cooldown behavior — not an OS or Bluetooth stack issue.
 Simply wait a few minutes and try again.

 **ViGEm not detected:**
 Make sure the ViGEmBus driver is installed *before* launching the app.
 The status indicator on the Dashboard will show green when it's connected.

-**Bit layouts differ between Left and Right Joy-Cons**, so always select the correct side during setup.
+**Bit layouts differ between Left and Right Joy-Cons:**
+Always select the correct side during setup.

 ---